| | |

 A telephoto zoom lens can provide enough magnification to pull distant objects in space in for a closer look, but you’ll need to find the lens’ “sweet spot” for a clean shot.
 In this article, I’ll share exactly how I photographed a colorful nebula region in space using a budget camera lens and a DSLR camera.

 In my latest video on YouTube, I photographed a nebula in the night sky using a $200 camera lens.
-The photo turned out really well, and I think it’s an eye-opener to anyone that thinks a telescope is needed for a task like this.
+The photo turned out well, and I think it’s an eye-opener to anyone who thinks a telescope is needed for this task.

 Lagoon Nebula